 For most of us, it has been awhile since we emptied the crumbs from the bottom catch tray in our toaster or toaster oven.
 Once they are clear, soak them in the soapy water mixture, then use a sponge to scrub the trays.
 Rinse in hot water and dry with a rag; reinsert the trays in the slot.
 Wipe down outside of the toaster or toaster oven with the soap and hot water to remove grease and smudges, then buff with your solution of vinegar and hot water.
 If there is a glass door to the toaster oven, rubbing alcohol on a paper towel will clean off the cooking haze.

 Blenders by nature are messy and suffer from food spills—so they need some attention.
 Gears in the base unit can be wiped carefully with rubbing alcohol on a rag to remove residue.
 This takes patience as the grime comes off slowly.
 Once the inside of the base is spotless, remove the top of the blender and take it apart.
+Here’s a tutorial on how to remove a nutribullet lid stuck.
 Wash the glass pitcher and the top pieces in the hot soap solution.
 Rinse with hot water and allow them to dry on a dishtowel.
 Clean the outside of the blender base with hot soapy water on a sponge.
 If the base is chrome, follow with the vinegar solution to make it shine.
 Now reassemble the unit and it’s ready for tomorrow morning’s juices and smoothies.